ai-forever/data_leakage_detect/shift-detection/README.md

 ### Setting up Datasets

-All datasets except for the Arxiv (1 month vs 1 month) dataset require no further setup, you can continue to the next step for all other datasets.
-(For arxiv1m_1m dataset, check [this section](#setting-up-the-arxiv-1-month-vs-1-month-dataset))
+All datasets except for the Arxiv (1 month vs 1 month) and LAION-MI datasets are accessible from the [original repository](https://github.com/ethz-spylab/Blind-MIA).
+For arxiv1m_1m dataset, check [this section](#setting-up-the-arxiv-1-month-vs-1-month-dataset)
+For LAION-MI dataset, check [this section](#setting-up-laion-mi-images)

 ### Run Attacks